-On September 8, 1967—fifty-three years ago today—the Fort Worth school system completed the process of integrating all twelve grades as African-American students enrolled in five previously all-white high schools.
+On September 8, 1967—fifty-four years ago today—the Fort Worth school system completed the process of integrating all twelve grades as African-American students enrolled in five previously all-white high schools.

-This milestone was, in a larger sense, centuries in the making.
+This milestone was, in a larger sense, centuries in the making, of course.
 In a smaller sense it was eight years in the making:

 In 1959 two African-American families put their foot down.

-And eight years later the feet of others shook the earth.
+Eight years later the feet of 12,962 others shook the earth.

 Arlene asked her father why she couldn’t attend Burton Hill Elementary with her white friends.